federicoscarpioni/npbuffer/README.md

 possible to push from left, resize or any fancy remanaging.
 Overflow is alwasy active by design as well as overwriting of data not read.

-This implamantation was written for data buffering from an instrument to a PC given that data are periodically popped and copied to another location for processing.
+This implementation was written for data buffering from an instrument to a PC given that data are periodically popped and copied to another location for processing.
 This approach is not efficient beacuse copying is an O(N) operation but good enough for my projects (ex.
 [DEIStool](https://github.com/federicoscarpioni/DEIStools)).